 The Residential Colleges at UWA are:

 These colleges use a common application system.
 The UWA Residential Colleges Application Portal.
 You will rank the colleges you wish to live in by preference.
 If you do not receive an offer from your college of first preference, the portal will automatically send your application to your next highest preference.

-The University also owns a number of unfurnished properties in Crawley Village close to the Crawley Campus that are available for UWA students.
+The University also owns a number of unfurnished or partially furnished properties in Crawley Village close to the Crawley Campus that are available for UWA students.

 Accommodation close to the University is usually in high demand and more expensive than other areas.
 The University Housing Office maintains listings of both vacant and shared accommodation available to students in areas surrounding the campus.

 The Housing Office does not evaluate the accommodation or negotiate on your behalf with the owner/agent.
 You are responsible for judging the quality, suitability and safety of the accommodation.

 You can look for accommodation by: